Generic selectors

 In the Greek, the noun form translated as offense is skandalon, which is the source of our English word scandal.
 It literally means a trap, snare, or stumblingblock.
 However, there is no guarantee that anyone will actually get caught in the trap or snare, or that they will stumble.
 The Greek word means that a trap, snare, or tripping hazard was put in place.
 Specifically, someone does not necessarily have to fall into it.
 This is further emphasized by the way it is used as a verb (Greek skandalizo).
 It means to entrap, trip up, cause to stumble, or entice to sin.
 All of these are intended outcomes.
 But notice that last one—entice to sin.
 This is what an offense is all about—a temptation for someone to sin.
 Therefore, an offense is a temptation or enticement for someone else to sin.

-DEFINITION: An offense is a sin against God where the resulting evil is a temptation or enticement for the potential victim to also commit sin.
+DEFINITION: An offense is a sin against God where the resulting evil is a TEMPTATION or ENTICEMENT for the potential victim to also commit sin.

-This is the reason the first four commandments are sin and not offenses—because God cannot be tempted by evil (James 1:13).
+This is the reason the first four commandments are sin and not offenses—because God cannot be tempted by evil (Jas.
+1:13).
 However, people can be tempted.
 Notice how offenses are described in Proverbs 1:10: “My son, if sinners entice you, do not consent.”
 Solomon is saying that potential victims of an offense must resist the temptation to sin.
 In the case of offenses, many respond by doing the opposite—they react with anger and desire to have revenge.
 While offenses certainly come upon all people, we are expected to resist and avoid the temptations of sin.

 But what if the potential victim avoids the temptation and does not sin.
 Is an offense still a sin to the offender?
 Yes!
 Why?
 Because all offenses start by breaking God’s Law, so offenses are always a sin regardless of how others respond.
 Notice:

-PRINCIPLE: An offense can still occur even if the victim avoids the temptation to sin.
+PRINCIPLE: An offense can still occur even if the victim AVOIDS the temptation to sin.

 So why is an offense a temptation or enticement to sin?
 Because it can cause someone to become angry and bitter enough to be unwilling to forgive the offender (this will be discussed further in the section Victim’s Responsibility to God).